 David Belasco

 American playwright, theatrical producer, director and impresario David Belasco (1853-1931) is shown in this portrait taken by the English sisters Lilly & Emily Selby, who operated their New York photographic studio at 292 5th Ave. at the time it was taken.
 The photograph dates to at least 1908 or possibly the year before, as a variant from the sitting appeared that year in Everybody’s Magazine in the March issue, (p.
-378) illustrating the article titled “The Actor and the Manager” by Hartley Davis.
+378) illustrating the article “The Actor and the Manager” by Hartley Davis.

 Belasco apparently liked this photo so much he had it copyrighted in 1909, with a cropped version later appearing in the September, 1913 issue of The Theatre magazine as part of the article “Stage Realism of the Future-Illustrated” by Arthur Hornblow. (p.
 86)